mirabdi/PDAnalysis/README.md

 Python package for calculating deformation between protein structures.

-Code is still being developed, but this version has been released early for the purpose of peer review and testing.
+Code is still actively being developed, but should work for most cases.
 If you encounter any problems, either post an [Issue](https://github.com/mirabdi/af2-analysis-code/issues) or send an email to [John McBride](mailto:jmmcbride@protonmail.com).

+Documentation for PDAnalysis can be found [here](https://pdanalysis.readthedocs.io/en/latest/)

 ## Description